Quim Machado

-Joaquim Machado Gonçalves (born 10 October 1966), known as Quim Machado, is a Portuguese former footballer who played as a right back, and is a current manager of Saudi club Al-Orobah.
+Joaquim Machado Gonçalves (born 10 October 1966), known as Quim Machado, is a Portuguese former footballer who played as a right-back, currently manager of Jordanian Pro League club Al-Hussein.

 In his playing days, he achieved Primeira Liga totals of 255 games in the 1990s, in representation of six clubs.
 He began work as a manager in the following decade, leading three teams in the top tier.

 Playing career

 Born in Santo Tirso, Porto District, Machado began his senior career with local F.C.
 Tirsense in 1985, competing in the Segunda Liga with the club.
 Subsequently, over one decade and always in the Primeira Liga, he represented S.C.
 Braga, Vitória de Guimarães, C.F.
 Estrela da Amadora, G.D.
 Chaves, Varzim S.C. and S.C.
 Campomaiorense; with the second team, he appeared in four complete games in the 1992–93 UEFA Cup, helping dispose of Real Sociedad in the first round (3–2 on aggregate).

 Machado returned to the second division for his last seasons, playing for F.C.
 Maia and C.D.
 Aves.
 He also spent one year in lower league football with first team Tirsense, before retiring altogether at nearly 37 with F91 Dudelange in Luxembourg.